-1. Lifecycle Overview
+Lifecycle Overview

-This chapter aims to give a lifecycle summary of the architectural development in PaaSage.
-The approach taken is from the perspective of stakeholders at phases before engagement with PaaSage, during PaaSage deployment, execution and reconfiguration.
+This chapter aims to give a lifecycle summary of the PaaSage architecture.
+The approach taken is from the perspective of stakeholders at phases before engagement with PaaSage, during PaaSage deployment and when the application is at execution and remodelling phase.
 This approach is further reflected with the inclusion of relevant storyboards for each use case.
-A summary of the main components with respect to the lifecycle direction can be seen in Figure 3.
+A summary of the main components with respect to the lifecycle direction can be seen in Figure 4.